zhaqenl/zhaqenl.github.io/en/src/musings.md

 Musings I come up with, more often than not, during random moments.

-- You might have read the book, but you weren’t able to read the author.<br>
+- You might have read the book, but did you listen to the author.<br>

 - (On making things happen) If you can’t even picture it in your head, you’re